Skip to main content

 The official portal is: MyACCESS, the self-service portal used by the Florida Department of Children and Families.

-What it does well: it is open 24 hours a day, 7 days a week, and Florida says it lets users apply, upload proof, report changes, check status, view items still needed, see the next renewal date, and print a temporary Medicaid card when that feature applies.
+What it does well: it is open 24 hours a day, 7 days a week.
+Florida says it lets users apply, upload proof, report changes, check status, view items still needed, see renewal information, and print a temporary Medicaid card when that feature applies.

 What it does not replace: MyACCESS is not Medicare, not Social Security, not Florida’s local senior-service network, and not the final plan-selection system for Florida Medicaid long-term care.
 Seniors often need two or three Florida agencies before the case is fully settled.